Table of contents

 What Other Hiking Shoes Should You Consider?

-Salomon X Ultra 4 GTX Review: Similar to the HOKA Anacapa 2s, the Salomon X Ultra 4 GTX feature a waterproof design and durable construction, but they stand out with a more lightweight build and precise fit, making them feel more agile and comfy for fast-paced hiking adventures.
+Salomon X Ultra 4 GTX Review: Similar to the HOKA Anacapa 2, the Salomon X Ultra 4 GTX features a waterproof design and durable construction, but it stands out with a more lightweight build and precise fit.

-KEEN Targhee IV WP Review: Like the HOKA Anacapa 2s, the KEEN Targhees are equipped with excellent waterproofing and robust durability for rough trails.
-However, if you’re looking for a wider toe box and better durability, these shoes are just as comfortable on long hikes and easily accommodate wide feet without sacrificing performance.
+KEEN Targhee IV WP Review: Like the HOKA Anacapa 2, the KEEN Targhee is equipped with excellent waterproofing and robust durability for rough trails.
+However, it has a wider toe box that accommodates wide feet without sacrificing performance.

-La Sportiva Spire GTX Review: The La Sportiva Spire GTX combines stellar traction with top-of-the-line durability, featuring a similar Vibram outsole and long-lasting uppers.
-They are especially effective on off-trail adventures – unlike the Anacapa 2s – and offer an agile and supportive feel for hikers in challenging alpine environments.
+La Sportiva Spire GTX Review: The La Sportiva Spire GTX combines stellar traction with top-of-the-line durability, featuring a Vibram outsole and long-lasting uppers.
+It’s especially effective on off-trail adventures – unlike the Anacapa 2 – and offers an agile and supportive feel for hikers in challenging alpine environments.

 Although their lugs are a bit shallow, the Vibram soles of the HOKA Anacapa 2 Low GTX offer decent traction no matter where your next route takes you. – Photo Credit: Ian Krammer (CleverHiker.com)